 This is the time for Nigeria to be always prayerful, because we are now at the threshold of our independence and it is at this time more than at any other time that temptations of all kinds will come our way.
 We are aiming within five months to have our independence.
-Our fervent prayer, I am sure, from the President to the lowest Member of the House of Representatives, is that we should have our independence on the 1st October, 1960, without bloodshed and by the grace of God we shall do so.
+Our fervent prayer, I am sure, from the President to the lowest Member of the House of

 We commend into the hands of God those who are travelling to-day, those who have already gone and those who will be going later to the United Kingdom.
 May the able Creator take care of you and make you wise.
 He is the only one who can direct and control everything as the prayers which are said in this hon.
 House every morning by the President.
 In these prayers we never asked for outside help and guidance nor for outside wisdom, but always for God's guidance, help and wisdom.
 I am sure that by His help we shall carry through successfully.
-You will all go safely and return safely.
+You will all go safely and return

 Other speakers as well as our Lady Senator have said that we are here to-day like mothers and fathers.
-When your children have any misunderstanding your position as mother and father is not to tell them : "Look here, Mr A you are right and Mr B you are wrong".
-Rather you should hear both sides like good magistrates or judges, and then tell them : "Look here, you are my children if 1 am to tell you that this one is wrong or that this one is right, 1 will be dividing my house".
+When your children have any misunderstanding your position as mother and father is not to tell them: "Look here, Mr A you are right and Mr B you are wrong".
+Rather you should hear both sides like good magistrates or judges, and then tell them: "Look here, you are my children if I am to tell you that this one is wrong or that this one is right, I will be dividing my house".
 If any leader of the Opposition or leader of any Region has said something to-day which has annoyed any Member, we are in a position in this House to sort things out.
 In the way it has been put by a Member already, this is like throwing petrol into fire.
 We are asking that we must try and have unity in Nigeria.
 That is why we are here, and that is why this hon.
 House has been created, and if that is so, I see no reason why as other speakers have said, we should not bury the hatchet and try to work amicably for a united Nigeria.